msnobodythedev/msnobodythedev/README.md

 I am a software engineer, a technical writer & a guest lecturer at a university.
 <hr />
-Via my tutorial on YouTube, I hope to help others to start their coding journey, learn new technologies and desire to inspire them to be healthy developers mentally and physically.
+Via my tutorial on YouTube, I hope to help people from all walks of life to start their coding journey, learn new technologies and inspire them to be happy & healthy developers both mentally and physically.
   <br />
   <hr />